 To calculate your “fertile window”, you need to determine what day you ovulate.
 To do this, you need to know the length of your menstrual cycle (which can vary from 23 to 35 days or longer).
 To work it out, count the number of days from the first day of your last period to the first day of bleeding in your next one.
 Subtract 14 days from the end of your current cycle to determine the day you ovulate.

-Our Fertility Awareness Calendar can help you predict your most fertile time of the month (ovulation).
-Download our Fertility Awareness Calendar here.
+A Fertility Awareness Calendar can help you predict your most fertile time of the month (ovulation).

 If your cycles are irregular, or their length varies from month to month, it will be difficult to calculate your ovulation date.
 Urine tests may be useful, but you may want to consider seeking further advice from your GP or a fertility specialist for other ovulation signs to look out for.